 Once you log in, click on integration and select the right email channel, like Gmail Outlook.

-Step III: Create & Load Template
+Step III: Create & load template

 • To create a template, head to the “Templates” tab, click on “Create,” and then click on “Drag & Drop Editor.”